 plantar fasciitis.
-Learn how to prevent and treat this inflammation of the footJan 26 2022
+Learn how to prevent and treat this inflammation of the foot20 September 2022

 La Plantar fascia it is stretch fabric band which runs from the calcaneus (the heel) to the metatarsal area (under the fingers).
-The inflammation of this structure, mainly in the area where the fascia is inserted with the calcaneus, is what we know as Plantar fasciitis.
+The inflammation of said structure, is what we know as Plantar fasciitis.

 WHAT IS PLANTAR FASCIITIS?

 La Plantar fascia It has a great biomechanical function to walk.
-It is responsible, along with other foot structures, for:
+Along with other foot structures, it is responsible for:

 - Maintain the plantar arch.

 - Absorb and return energy It occurs when the foot hits the ground.